HongxiBio/SphereSizeFinder/README.md

 # SphereSizeFinder

-SphereSizeFinder is a Python-based tool that utilizes computer vision techniques to accurately measure the diameters of spheres in digital images.
+SphereSizeFinder is a Python-based tool that utilizes OpenCV library to accurately measure the diameters of spheres in digital images.
 With a straightforward graphical interface, it simplifies the process of identifying spheres, measuring their sizes, and classifying them based on diameter.
 This tool is particularly useful for the tasks that reqiures precise, contactless and high-throughput measurements.

 ## Features